Skip to content

 Greek Villa vs Snowbound

-Sherwin Williams Snowbound is one of my favorite white paint colors, and you can read my whole review and comparisons here.
+Sherwin Williams Snowbound is one of my favorite white paint colors!

 The contrast between Greek Villa and Snowbound is not enough to choose Snowbound as a trim color, but it’s enough for me to choose a fave!